How to Cook Farro the easy way! Mix, bake, and let the oven do the work. Farro’s nutty flavor makes it a delicious addition to any dish.

-Farro is a nutrient-dense ancient grain with a nutty flavor and chewy texture.
-It’s richer in protein, fiber, and minerals than modern wheat.
+Farro is an ancient grain with a nutty flavor and chewy texture.

 How To Cook Farro: Bake It Instead!

-Baking farro is the simplest, BEST way to make it!
-Baking farro is easy: just mix it with a few ingredients and pop it in the oven.
-You’ll get perfectly chewy grains every time.
+Baking farro is my absolute favorite way to cook it!
+It’s so simple—just mix a few ingredients and let the oven do the work.
+You’ll end up with perfectly chewy grains every time.

 Baked Farro Ingredients

 • Grab pearled farro for this recipe (whole farro won’t work for this recipe because of its higher liquid absorption).
-We love this brand and this brand.
+I love this brand and this brand.

 • Olive Oil: Adds flavor and prevents sticking.